-Users for the survey were recruited using 4 channels: The survey link was shared as link on the social network facebook.com and posted on the facebook wall of several people.
-Most of the participants could be gained through the university mailing distributor of the faculty of computer science, Passau.
+Users for the survey were recruited using 4 channels: A link to the survey was shared on the social network facebook.com and posted on the facebook wall of several people.
+Most of the participants were recruited through the university mailing distributor of the faculty of computer science, Passau.
 The link was also distributed in several online student forums (studi-online. de, thestudentroom.co.uk, pruefungsgeil.de).
 Finally, the survey was distributed through personal emails.
 At the end of the survey, the users were asked to distribute the link to other friends.